Apple Pecan Phyllo Crisp

 How to Make Apple Pecan Phyllo Crisp

-• Toast and chop pecans finely and mix with bread crumbs, sugar and cinnamon.
+• Chop pecans finely and mix with bread crumbs, sugar and cinnamon.

-• Peel an apple (any one you like), cut it in half, take the core out and slice is super thin, making use of a mandoline slicer.
+• Peel the apple, take the core out and slice is super thin, making use of a mandoline slicer.
 You need the slices thinner than you can slice with a knife.
-Not all the slices will be perfect, because when you cut the apple in half, that cut will not be perfectly flat.
-Don’t worry.
-Keep the beautiful slices for the top and use the rest for in between the phyllo sheets.
+Not all the slices will be perfect, but that’s OK, just reserve the beautiful slices for the top and use the rest for in between the phyllo sheets.

 • Melt butter.

-• Place a sheet of phyllo dough on the parchment paper and brush with butter.
-Place the next sheet on top of the first and brush with butter again.
+• Place the first sheet of phyllo dough on the parchment paper.
+Thinly brush the phyllo dough with melted butter and place the next sheet on top and brush with butter again.

-• Cover with one layer of apple slices.
+• Cover with two layers of apple slices.

 • Bake Crisp in oven for approx. 30 minutes, rotate baking sheet half way through.
 When baked, the phyllo dough will be golden brown and apple will be soft.
 Keep an eye on this crisp, you don’t want the edges of the dough to burn.

-The result is a dessert, or a breakfast if you like, or something during tea of coffee break.
+The result is a phyllo pie, served as dessert, a breakfast or a welcome sweet snack with tea or coffee.
 The edges are crisp and you can see the individual layers.
 I could image that phyllo dough with just a little butter and sugar would already be a nice treat.

 The middle part is soft and crispy.
 I know that sounds like a contradiction, but I don’t know how else to describe it.
-Soft when you eat the fruity part, but there are the pecan crumbs and you have the crispy bottom.
+Soft when you eat the fruity part, but there are the pecan crumbs and you have the crispy edges of the phyllo dough.

 Print Recipe